Green Heart Love

 What to serve Southwest dressing with

-Once your Southwest salad dressing is blended up, serve it alongside your favorite garden salad, taco salad, kale salad, or pickled beet salad.
+Once your Southwest salad dressing is blended up, serve it alongside your favorite garden salad, taco salad, kale salad, or Pickled Beet Salad.

 Storage